-- Pupils' use of online services (including the World Wide Web) are supervised in school at all times. - Staff are also able to monitor pupils' activity in the Starz+ learning platform, allowing them to identify inappropriate or concerning online behaviour, as well as respond to reports of any such behaviour from pupils or parents.
+Pupils' use of online services (including the World Wide Web) are supervised in school at all times.

+Staff are also able to monitor pupils' activity in Teams, allowing them to identify inappropriate or concerning online behaviour, as well as respond to reports of any such behaviour from pupils or parents.